ic-matcom/academic_certificate.dapp-go/README.md

-# 🛰 GitHub Template DApp for Hyperledger Fabric
+# 🛰 The “Academic Certificate” DApp Enables Communication With Hyperledger Fabric Blockchain Network

 DApp to communicate with Hyperledger Fabric Blockchain Network